oisinmulvihill/remarkable-friend-ui/README.md

 # reMarkable Friend UI

-This is the front-end, which uses the remarkable friend backend library, to allow the manipulation reMarkable notebooks on a desktop machine.
+This provides the interface to allow the manipulation reMarkable notebooks on a desktop machine.

+This uses the companion project to provide the manipulation functionality:

  - https://github.com/oisinmulvihill/remarkable-friend